shilpiray/Mission-to-Mars/README.md

 ### MongoDB and Flask Application
-MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+MongoDB with Flask templating to create a HTML page that displays all of the information that was scraped from the URLs above.

 ![screen_shot](screen_shot0.png)